Goin' Whole Hog: What You Need To Know To Roast A Hog Or Suckling Pig

 Many local butchers will special order a hog for you, even grocery stores.
 If not, find a wholesale meat packer or, best of all, a local farmer who will deliver it really really fresh and dressed (cleaned and trimmed) to order.
 Maybe even a heritage breed.

 Contact your supplier at least two weeks in advance.
-Expect to pay up to $2 per pound, dressed, depending on where you are and the time of year.
+Expect to pay up to $3 per pound, dressed, depending on where you are and the time of year.
 If you plan to do the dressing, the price might be as low as $1.50 per pound.
+For suckling pigs, prices can go up to $4 per pound.

 A dressed hog has had the belly slit open, the organs removed, hair removed, and usually the eyelids cut off.
 In some states the law dictates that the head be removed.
 Dressed, it is about 70% of its live weight.